guyhaliva123/JaMoveo/README.md

 Ja-Moveo is a web application that allows musicians to collaborate in real-time.
 The platform supports different instruments including drums, guitar, bass, saxophone, keyboard, and vocals.
 Users can register, log in, and join live music sessions where they can play together with other musicians.

+## Production URL

+The application is deployed and accessible at: https://jamoveo-production-88c4.up.railway.app/login

+### Admin Access

+To access the admin features, use the following credentials:

+- Email: haliva@gmail.com
+- Password: 121212

 ## Features

 - **User Authentication**: Complete authentication system with login and signup functionality